-T his may sounds like a strange thing to admit, but one of the things I’m most looking forward to about having this baby (aside from sniffing its head), is having the time and money available to prepare it’s nursery before it is born.
-This might sound like such a simple idea, but we’ve never been in a position to be able to do it before and I’ve on watched with awe as other people have been able to prepare for their babies by putting bits in an actual drawer, rather than a box under the bed!
+T his may sounds like a strange thing to admit, but one of the things I’m most looking forward to about having this baby (aside from sniffing his head), is having the time and funds available to prepare his nursery before he is born.
+This might sound like such a simple thing, but we’ve never been in a position to do it before.
+We completed on a new house the week Ettie was born and were right in the middle of renovating our current home when Ollie arrived so pretty nurseries had to take a back seat as funds were injected into the more practical rooms such as the living room and hallway.
+I’ve on watched with awe as others have prepared beautiful nursery rooms, putting their new baby bits in an actual drawer, rather than a box under the bed!

-This time we have the space as we’ve decided to turn what was going to be our Master ensuite into a nursery room attached to the Master Bedroom.
-We also have a bit of time on our hands as Covid meant we didn’t get round to starting the downstairs toilet and so all resources can now be put towards making baby a room!!
+This time is different, we have space as we’ve decided to turn what was going to be our ensuite into a nursery room attached to the Master Bedroom.
+We have money because all other existing rooms in the house are now somewhat finished (yey!) and we have a bit of time because Covid meant we didn’t get round to starting the downstairs loo and so all resources can now be put towards making a pretty baby a room!!
 The thought of having a little room ready that I can just sit and potter in on the run up to birth excites me way too much!
 But if you have a dream, you have a dream!

 In terms of flooring I’m pretty set on herringbone.
 We haven’t used it anywhere else in the house but I absolutely love it and so I think we’re going to deck out the whole of the top floor in a light honey herringbone like the one featured.
 Because the nursery will eventually be converted back to a bathroom, we’ll more than likely go for a laminate in there and then do the larger room in the more durable Karndene.